mirkosignorelli/ptmixed/README.md

-# Longitudinal modelling of RNA-seq data using the Poisson-Tweedie mixed model
+# Poisson-Tweedie mixed-effects model: a flexible approach for the analysis of longitudinal RNA-seq data

 ## What is ptmixed
 ptmixed is as R package that allows to estimate the Poisson-Tweedie generalized linear mixed model presented in Signorelli, Spitali and Tsonaka (2020, in press).
 A flexible model for longitudinal RNA-seq data.
 To appear in *Statistical Modelling*. [arXiv preprint: arXiv:2004.11193](http://arxiv.org/abs/2004.11193)